JavuesZhang/CS302_Project2/proj2 design document.md

 Bash is a Unix shell and command language for the GNU Project as a free software replacement for the Bourne shell.
 It has been used as the default login shell for most Linux distributions.

 This project aims to perform enhancements to the bash.
-We hope to add or improve some functions of the current bash so that user experience can be improved during using the shell.
+We hope to add or improve some features of the current bash so that user experience can be improved during using the shell.

 ## Description

 `bash` is now powerful but still not easy to use compared to `zsh`.
-We decided to improve `bash` with some functions implemented in `zsh` including `auto-jump`, `auto-suggestions`, `syntax-highlighting`, and `screen/tmux`.
+We decided to improve `bash` with some features implemented in `zsh` including `auto-jump`, `auto-suggestions`, `syntax-highlighting`, and `screen/tmux`.

+Here's the basic description about these features:
+1. auto-jump: a faster way to navigate the filesystem.
+It works by maintaining a database of the directories the user uses the most from the command line.
+2. auto-suggestions: It suggests commands as the user type based on history and completions.
+3. syntax-highlighting: It provides syntax highlighting for the shell.
+It enables highlighting of commands whilst they are typed at a shell prompt into an interactive terminal.
+This helps in reviewing commands before running them, particularly in catching syntax errors.
+4. screen/tmux: The most widely used terminal multiplexer.

 We divided the project into multiple small goals.

 - Learn bash-shell programming
-- Learn how to expand bash functions with shell script
+- Learn how to expand bash command with C/C++ program & shell script
 - Install these plugins on `zsh` and see how they work
 - Go through source code of these plugins
-- Reimplement these functions on bash-shell
+- Reimplement these features on bash-shell

+Here we give some photos about these features:
+[TODO]

 ## Implementation